 - Check your pets, and make sure they have adequate protection.
 This includes repellants and vaccines for their protection, but vaccines do not stop ticks from taking a ride into the home.

-- If you have a yard, create a tick-safe zone by clearing tall grasses and bush at the perimeters, by mowing the lawn frequently, stacking wood neatly, disposing of old furniture and mattresses.
+- If you have a yard, create a tick-safe zone by clearing tall grasses and bush at the perimeters, mowing the lawn frequently, stacking wood neatly, and disposing of old furniture and mattresses.
 Use pesticides as necessary.
 (CDC [http://www.cdc.gov/lyme/prev/in_the_yard.html])

 - Talk to your doctor if you get a fever or rash.

 While there was a vaccine, the CDC reports that the manufacturer discontinued it due to insufficient consumer demand.
 Anyone taking the vaccine before 2002 is likely no longer protected.